 Other datable diagnostic features and bottle type specific date ranges for the listed diagnostic features are discussed in more depth within other portions of this website.
 In particular, the information found within the Bottle Typing & Diagnostic Shapes complex of pages is of particular use.

-Note: If you are keying a bottle with a ground lip or finish, only questions #6 & #7 will help refine your dating quest since ground lip bottles and jars are rarely pontil marked (Question #4) and this finishing method is not covered under Question #5 (it falls out as "C" - Other Finishes - under Question #5).
-For a discussion of ground lip or finish click Bottle Finishes & Closures and/or Ground Finish to view portions of other pages within this website that cover this subject.
+Note: If you are keying a bottle with a ground lip or finish, only questions #6 & #7 will help refine your dating quest since ground lip bottles and jars are rarely pontil marked (Question #4) and that finishing method is not covered under Question #5 (it falls out as "C" - Other Finishes - under Question #5).
+For a discussion of ground finish click Bottle Finishes & Closures and/or Ground Finish to view portions of other pages within this website that cover this subject.

 Lets begin with